 Apple blossom has a delicate floral taste with a hint of citrus.

-Goes well with: Perfect for salads or to flavor drinks.
+Goes well with: Perfect for fruit salads or to flavor drinks.

-What to eat: Eat the blossoms raw or cooked.
+What part to eat: Eat the blossoms raw or cooked.

 Chamomile has a mild, slightly bitter taste.
-The yellow centres have an apple flavor.
+The bright yellow centers have an apple flavor.

 Daisies have a mild, bitter flavor.